cinnamon-bun/filigree/README.md

 # Filigree

-A language for generating text using text expansion rules, similar to [Tracery](https://github.com/galaxykate/tracery).
+A language for generating text using text expansion rules, inspired by [Tracery](https://github.com/galaxykate/tracery).
 Use this to build bots or generate poetry!

 ![screenshot](screenshot.png)